 Finally, Facebook tracks your page interactions to provide you with a suite of useful analytics.

-You can find this data by clicking “Insights” at the top of your Facebook Business Page.
+You can find this data by clicking Insights at the top of your Facebook business page.

 It’ll be blank until your page accumulates interactions, but after a while, it will be full of useful information!

-While having all this data at your fingertips is nice, it’s only beneficial if you understand which Facebook metrics matter the most to your business.
+While having all this data at your fingertips is nice, it’s only beneficial if you understand which Facebook insights matter the most to your business.
 Below are three key metrics you should track and improve upon.

-- Post engagements: This metric is a crucial part of Facebook’s newsfeed algorithm.
+- Post engagements: This metric is a crucial part of Facebook’s feed algorithm.
 Consistently high engagement on your posts means people like your content, and you should only make minor changes to your strategy.

 Facebook is the largest social network in the world—by far.
-So if you want to expand your business online, it’s well worth taking the time to set up a Facebook Business Page.
+So if you want to expand your business online, it’s well worth taking the time to set up a Facebook business page.

 This marketing tool has a lot of moving parts, but for best results, be sure to configure your page correctly.

-And remember, before you start promoting your Facebook Business Page to customers and prospects, it’s imperative to have plenty of content ready-and-waiting for them to enjoy.
+And remember, before you start promoting your Facebook business page to customers and prospects, it’s imperative to have plenty of content ready and waiting for them to enjoy.

-Do you have any questions about Facebook Business Pages?
+Do you have any questions about Facebook business pages?
 Let us know in the comments below!